benc-uk/dapr-store/README.md

 This provides a cart service to the Dapr Store.
 The currently implementation is very minimal.
 It is written in Go, source is in `cmd/cart` and it exposes the following API routes:
 ```
+/setProduct/{username}/{productId}/{count}    PUT a number of products in the cart of given user
+/get/{username}                               GET cart for user
-/submit    POST a new order to be submitted
+/submit                                       POST submit a cart, and turn it into an 'Order'
+/clear/{username}                             PUT clear a user's cart

 ```
 See `pkg/models` for details of the **Order** struct.

-The service currently is little more than gateway API for publishing new orders onto the `orders-queue`.
-The cart is not persisted server side (it's held in the client in local storage), this leaves room for future improvement.
+The service is responsible for maintaining shopping carts for each user and persisting them.
+Submitting a cart will validate the contents and turn it into a order, which is sent to the Orders service for processing

 ### Cart - Dapr Interaction
 - **Pub/Sub.** The cart pushes **Order** entities to the `orders-queue` topic to be collected by the *orders* service
+- **State.** Stores and retrieves **Cart** entities from the state service, keyed on username.
+- **Service Invocation.** Cross service call to Products API to lookup and check products in the cart

 ## 💻 Frontend
 This is the frontend accessed by users of store and visitors to the site.
 It is a single-page application (SPA) as such it runs entirely client side in the browser.
 It was created using the [Vue CLI](https://cli.vuejs.org/) and written in Vue.js

 It follows the standard SPA pattern of being served via static hosting (the 'frontend host' described below) and all data is fetched via a REST API endpoint.
 Note.
 [Vue Router](https://router.vuejs.org/) is used to provide client side routing, as such it needs to be served from a host that is configured to support it.

-The default API endpoint is `/` and it makes calls to the Dapr invoke API, namely `/v1.0/invoke/{service}` via the *API gateway*
+The default API endpoint is `/` and it makes calls to the Dapr invoke API, namely `/v1.0/invoke/{service}` this is routed via the *API gateway* to the various services.

 ## 📡 Frontend host
 A very basic / minimal static server using gorilla/mux.
 See https://github.com/gorilla/mux#static-files.
 It simply serves up the static bundled files output from the build process of the frontend, it expects to find these files in `./dist` directory but this is configurable